School of Medicine

 Director, Bioinformatics, Center for Genomics & Personalized Medicine, Genetics

 Current Role at Stanford I joined Stanford in Oct 2012 as the Director of Bioinformatics at Stanford Center for Genomics and Personalized Medicine (SCGPM).
-My role at the Center is to develop and lead the bioinformatics team and establish a world class omics and other types of biomedical data analysis facility.
+My role at the Center is to develop and lead the bioinformatics team and establish a world class omics and biomedical data analysis facility.

 Our bioinformatics team is comprised of a dozen scientists and software engineers.
 Together the team has a wide range of skill sets including various omics, computational biology, machine learning, software engineering, data management, Databases, Visualization, High Performance Computing, IT, and Cloud DevOps.
 The team is currently supporting several large scale research and clinical programs at Stanford including prestigious consortium efforts and inter-disciplinary collaborations.